 Professor Michael Müller-Camen

-Professor of Human Resource Management, WU Vienna, Austria
+Professor of Human Resource Management, Vienna University of Economics and Business, Austria

 Professor Michael Müller-Camen is serving as a full Professor of Human Resource Management at Vienna University of Economics and Business.
 Apart from teaching, he is an outstanding scholar with over 80 publications related to Human Resource Management, and Corporate Social and Environmental Responsibility.
 Serving at different refereed journals, he was the Editor of German Journal of Human Resource Management since 2009 and became the Editor-in-Chief between 2012 and 2016.
 Also, he is experienced in soliciting research funding and has been granted more than €500,000 from research councils in the UK, Austria and Germany.